theagentic/agentOS/README.md

 ## Plans🚀

 In the future, we hope to create an agentic framework so anyone can build agents for AgentOS and use them freely or, if they want, even contribute to the main project.
-Please feel free to reach out if you have ideas to share about this project - we'd love to discuss and get constructive criticism to make this better with time.
+Please feel free to reach out if you have ideas to share about this project - we'd love to discuss and get constructive criticism to make this better over time.

 ## Contributing is fun🧡
 <p align ="center">